emarsden/pgmacs/README.md

 - ClickHouse v24.5 does not work: its implementation of the wire protocol is very limited, with no support for the `pg_type` metadata and no support for basic PostgreSQL-flavoured SQL commands such as `SET`.

+- Hosted PostgreSQL services that have been tested: [Railway.app](https://railway.app/) is running a hosted Debian build of PostgreSQL 16.4, and works fine.

+- Untested but likely to work: Amazon RDS, Google Cloud SQL, Azure Database for PostgreSQL, Amazon Auroa, Google AlloyDB, Materialize, CitusData.
+You may however encounter difficulties with TLS connections, as noted above.

 ## License